lHubertl/realm-vs-sqlite/README.md

 This is what our [apps’ structure](https://github.com/JetSoftPro/realm-vs-sqlite/tree/master/mobileDbs) looked like.

--**Domain** stores all models and services, being the bridge between the client app and the databases;
+- **Domain** stores all models and services, being the bridge between the client app and the databases;
--**Infrastructure** stores all interfaces and different databases;
+- **Infrastructure** stores all interfaces and different databases;
--**MobileDbs.Domain.Models** are the models used by client projects;
+- **MobileDbs.Domain.Models** are the models used by client projects;
--**MobileDbs.Domain.Services** are the services used by clients.
+- **MobileDbs.Domain.Services** are the services used by clients.
 They provide a resolved data repository through dependency injection;
--**MobileDbs.Domain.Infrastructure** stores all interfaces;
+- **MobileDbs.Domain.Infrastructure** stores all interfaces;
--**MobileDbs.Domain.Realm** and **MobileDbs.Domain.SQLite** projects store all data repositories and data transfer objects.
+- **MobileDbs.Domain.Realm** and **MobileDbs.Domain.SQLite** projects store all data repositories and data transfer objects.
 They also include Realm and SQLite managers to store the basic configuration like encryption;
--The others are shared and client projects.
+- The others are shared and client projects.

 ## CRUD operations
 Now, let’s look at the implementation of CRUD (Create, Read, Update, Delete) operations.
 Create, Read, Update, Delete are the four basic things you can do with any database.
 Here are the differences between implementing them in Realm and SQLite.